peerkar/liferay-gsearch/README.md

 ## Known Issues (important)

-1. For keyword suggester to work, you have to update the custom Elasticsearch adapter OSGi bundle.
+1. For keyword suggester to work, you have to restart the custom Elasticsearch adapter OSGi bundle whenever you restart the portal.
 Run "update BUNDLE_ID" in Gogo shell and you're good.

-1. There's currently a bug in 7.1 Soy framework generating lots of log data.
-For now please set a logging level for  com.liferay.portal.portlet.bridge.soy.internal.SoyPortlet to "OFF".
-Issue can be found here: https://issues.liferay.com/browse/LPS-85186
+1. There's currently a bug in 7.1 Soy framework generating lots of log data: https://issues.liferay.com/browse/LPS-85186.
+Soy logger been silenced by configuration because of this.

 ## Important Note About Permissions